ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 	- Each path contains 10 core psycasts of varying levels.
 To be able to learn a psycast from a path, you must know a psycast from the same path that is 1 level lower (for example, learning a level 3 psycast requires knowledge of a level 2 psycast).
 		- Level 1 is the lowest level for a psycast and has no prerequisites to learn.
 	- Some psycasts may be part of multiple paths, a prerequisite psycast from all paths must be known to learn these psycasts.
-- Psycasts may be upcast for an additional psyfocus cost specified in their description.
-The effects of upcasting are listed in each psycast's description.
-	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast and so on.
+- All psycasts have a casting time, there are two types of casting time; action based and time based.
+Each type of casting time details how the psycast is cast.
+	- Action based psycasts require the caster to expend the listed action type to cast the psycast (Action, Bonus Action, Reaction).
+The only way to interrupt these psycasts are with reactions.
+	- Time based psycasts require the caster to be busy with the psycast for the casting time.
+When the specified time passes, the psycast casts.
+These can be interrupted with any action.
+- There are two resources that are concerned with casting psycasts, [[Neural Heat]] and [[Psyfocus]].
+Both are detailed in-depth in their own documents.
+	- [[Neural Heat]] rapidly dissipates and limits how many psycasts you can cast in a short time.
+	- [[Psyfocus]] is only regenerated on rest and limits how many psycasts you can cast before having to rest.
+- All psycasts have a range, this is referred to with other properties such as targeting and has no inherent effects on the psycast.
+	- Self range means the psycast has no need for a range or targets the caster.
+- All psycasts have a target, it determines what the caster can choose to be the target of the psycast.
+The target must be in the caster's line of sight unless otherwise stated.
+	- "Self" refers to the caster.
+	- "A creature" refers to a creature of the caster's choice.
+	- "A point" refers to a point in space, this doesn't need to be grounded unless explicitly stated.
+	- "Within range" means the target's distance to the caster must be under the psycast's range.
 - All psycasts require components listed in that psycast's description, the components are as follows: Kinetic, Gesture, Verbal, and Material
 	- Kinetic components require the psycaster have one free hand.
 		- Gesture components require the psycaster have two free hands.
 	- Verbal components require the psycaster to be able to speak.
 	- Material components require that the psycaster has the listed items within their inventory, these items are not consumed unless explicitly stated.
 	- Focus components require that the psycaster has the listed items equipped, these items are not consumed unless explicitly stated.
+- All psycasts have a duration, the duration may be one of three types; Instant, $n$ turn, and time based.
+All effects of the psycast end when the specified duration has passed.
+Effects that explicitly state their duration are not affected by the psycast ending.
+	- Instant psycasts have their effects occur immediately, they have no duration.
+	- $n$ turn psycasts last until the end of the caster's $n$th turn from when the psycast was cast.
+The turn a psycast is cast is counted as the 1st turn.
+	- time based psycasts last for the specified length of time from when the psycast was cast.
+If these are cast in combat, 6 seconds is equivalent to 1 turn.
 	- Some psycasts may require concentration during the psycasts duration.
 Concentration may only be held on 1 psycast at a time.
 Concentration can be dispelled by the psycaster at anytime for free.
 		- While concentrating on some psycasts, your baseline [[Neural Heat]] may not drop below a specified amount.
 This amount is indicated in parenthesis next to the initial [[Neural Heat]] cost.
 		- If you are hit while concentrating on a psycast you must make a saving throw to continue concentrating.
 The DC is equal to 10 or half the damage of the attack, whichever is higher.
 Your modifier for this roll is your psycasting modifier.
 		- Some psycasts allow for concentrating on multiple instances of the psycast, each instance of this psycast being concentrated on adds to the baseline [[Neural Heat]] level by the specified amount.
+-
+- Psycasts may be upcast for an additional psyfocus cost specified in their description.
+The effects of upcasting are listed in each psycast's description.
+	- Upcasting a psycast one time is called a first degree upcast, upcasting it two times is called a second degree upcast and so on.